ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - Now the most popular choice for API development
 - REST is not about using HTTP and JSON, JSON-RPC is not REST
-- It is an architetcure style specified by [Dr. Roy Fielding in 2000](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)
+- It is an architetcure style for Network-based Software specified by [Dr. Roy Fielding in 2000](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)
 - Based on 6 constraints: client-server, stateless, cache, uniform interface, layered system, code on demand (optional)
 - Mostly about stateless servers and structured access to resource (business entities)